SteveCastle/openmob/README.md

    increase participation, and raise awareness out of the box.
 4. Provide a means to coordinate volunteers for sales and order fulfillment.
 5. Make testing and analytics a first class citizen.
+6. Do not require users to lock in to any third-party service.

 ## Technical Goals